Dr Lydia E Devenney

 I'm interested in promoting good practice in complex experimental design, and my core values align with open science principles.

-My current role is postdoctoral researcher in teaching and learning at LYIT.
+My current role is lecturer at The Open University.
 My perspective and approach to teaching is rooted in cognition, partnership and transparency, and led by current educational research and student feedback.

 Devenney, L. E., Coyle, K. B., Roth, T., & Verster, J. C. (2019).
 Sleep after heavy alcohol consumption and physical activity levels during alcohol hangover.
 Journal of Clinical Medicine, 8(5), 752.